omarabdelaz1z/bus-booking/README.md

 I used [ERDPlus](https://erdplus.com/) to design the database schema.
 ![erd](./erd.png)

-### 8. Missings
+### 8. To-Do

-- User Roles and Permissions.
+**User Roles and Permissions**.
-- Admin dashboard and corresponding endpoints for CRUD.
-- Delegate the validation of fleet inquiry to another class/service.
-- Add more tests.
-- Dockerize the application.
+- Since the API is minimal, I didn't implement roles and permissions.

+**Partial Overlap Constraints**
+- The algorithm fails when the requested trip is part of the booked entries not the other way around.

+**Dockerize The App**
+- I know what docker is in general but I didn't have the time to explore it and implement it.